 Tukey’s charts are robust, in the sense that outliers do not affect the control limits.
 In XmR control charts, outliers can make control limits become wider.
-In the Tukey chart, this does not occu—its calculation of medians and medians are not affected by outliers.
+In the Tukey chart, this does not occur—its calculation of medians and medians is not affected by outliers.
 Studies that have compared Tukey and XmR have generally concluded that Tukey charts are more efficient than XmR charts in many circumstances, including when the observed data has “binomial, Rayleigh, logistic, lognormal, Maxwell, normal, Poisson, Weibull (with α = 10, β = 1), and Student’s t (30 and 10 degrees of freedom) distributions” (Khaliq, Riaz, and Alemi 2015, 1063).
-For a wide set of distributions, Tukey charts more accurate than XmR.
+For a wide set of distributions, Tukey charts are more accurate than XmR charts.
 The only two distributions for which XmR is more efficient are in Student’s t-distribution with four degrees of freedom and gamma distribution with α = 4, β = 1.
 This book has not covered the gamma distribution, but it will suffice to know that it is a two-parameter family of continuous probability distributions; a special case of this distribution includes the more familiar exponential distribution.
-Others have also reported that Tukey chart does not do well in populations with gamma distributions (Torng et al. 2009).
+Others have also reported that the Tukey chart does not do well in populations with gamma distributions (Torng et al. 2009).
 Gamma distributions are not rare and do occur in many healthcare situations, so it is important to check the distribution of the data before choosing between XmR and Tukey charts.

 In 2012, scholar Victor Tercero-Gomez and colleagues modified the Tukey chart to improve the insensitivity of this approach to gamma distributions .
-Tercero-Gomez and colleagues changed the 1.5 parameter used in calculating control limits in Tukey chart.
+These scholars changed the 1.5 parameter used in calculating control limits in the Tukey chart.
 The modified Tukey was sensitive to shifts of the means in skewed distributions such as gamma distributions (Lee and Torng 2016).
 Others have also experimented with assigning different parameters to the UCL and UCL of the Tukey chart, resulting in further improvement in accuracy (Lee 2011; Sukparungsee 2013).
 From these investigations, we can conclude that for relatively symmetric data, the constant 1.5 remains appropriate; in many circumstances, this simple charting method is superior to XmR charts.
 For skewed distributions, such as exponential or gamma distribution, other constants should be used.

 [H1] Summary